acdh-oeaw/Teaching_CBS4DH/exercise/commandline/README.md

 - [ ] Create a `kittens` folder

-- [ ] Move all files from `exercises/lecture1/images` that start with a `1` to the kittens folder.
+- [ ] Move all files from `exercises/commandline/images` that start with a `1` to the kittens folder.
 Try to do it with only one command.

 # lesson 2

 - [ ] How big are the files in the `kittens` folder we created yesterday?

-- [ ] Create a list of all the `.jpg` files in the `lecture1` folder and write it to a file
+- [ ] Create a list of all the `.jpg` files in the `commandline` folder and write it to a file

 - [ ] In the folder `chemistry` are a bunch of files - for every file, write the number of lines together with the filename to a file `lines.txt`